Survive The Onset

 For half a second Tony’s muscles tightened, then he recognized the shape and quietly let out a breath.

 His jaw was clenched, focused, the way it always was in the field.
 He settled into cover with practiced ease, rifle angled forward, eyes working the alley ahead as if he’d been there all along.
 Hutch was a professional soldier who didn’t waste movement or words.
-Where some men burned energy trying to look dangerous, Hutch simply was.

 “What do you see?”
 Tony asked quietly.

 Tony nodded.
-“Same.”
+“Exactly.”

 Anyone watching them operate could see the difference immediately.
 Hutch was the better soldier in pure execution.
 He moved faster, shot cleaner, and reacted with a precision that bordered on instinct.
-In a fight, there was no one Tony trusted more to be exactly where he needed to be, doing exactly the right thing.
+In a fight, there was no one Tony trusted more.

 Cover.
 Movement.
 Cover.